MGon025/CPSC-362-FoodServiceApp/README.md

 This video starts from 'flask run': https://youtu.be/2jXyY0Jg9YM
 Don't worry about the database being called 'urlshortener'.
 I took the foundation from another project I did.

+PS
+the video link provided in the pdf file probably doesn't work since I had to reupload the video.